Skip to Content

 Gamble

 Seriously.
 Gambling solo in Vegas is the best.
 No waiting on others.
-Nobody waiting on you.
-Nobody looking over your shoulder.
-Nobody judging what you’re spending.
+Nobody is waiting on you.
+Nobody is looking over your shoulder.
+Nobody is judging the amount you’re spending.

-Jump from slot to slot, play some blackjack, or make friends at the craps table.
-My favorite thing to do solo in Vegas is gamble by a long shot.
+Jump from machine to machine, play some blackjack, or make friends at the craps table.
+This is how I spend my solo time in Vegas.

 Go For a Hike

-I’d be hard-pressed to pull my wife or guy friends away from the bright lights of the Strip to go for a hike, but exploring nature has quickly risen to the top of my list of top things to do solo in Vegas.
+I’d be hard-pressed to pull my wife or friends away from the Strip to go for a hike, but exploring nature has quickly become one of my favorite activities in Vegas.

 sunny peak in the distance